ogil109/website/content/_index.md

 ## On the job
 I seek to empower the next generation of ethical companies by providing strategic, robust solutions that help them scale and make an impact in the world to ensure a better tomorrow for humanity.
 ## On life
 I am both questioning and optimistic.
-The former drives me to explore the world around me, grounding me in reality, while the latter allows me to transform the infinite complexity of everything into the soothing beauty of knowledge, helping me to accept my never-ending ignorance.
+The former drives me to explore the world around me, grounding me in reality, while the latter pushes me to transform the infinite complexity of everything into meaning, helping me persevere to accept my (almost?) never-ending ignorance.